-Unlike Rightmove and Zoopla the tool by the EI Group allows you to search for repossessed properties for sale at auction.
-It is no secret, that properties that have been repossessed can often be fantastic purchases for investors but be sure and do your due diligence.
-A low price and evidence that a house has gone on sale at auction, many times, might spell trouble.
+Unlike Rightmove and Zoopla the tool by the EIG allows you to search for repossessed properties for sale at auction.
+It is no secret, that properties that have been repossessed can often be fantastic purchases for investors but do your due diligence.
+With repossessions, there are things you need to watch out for.

 - Part 1: Using EI Group to Discover the Best Properties at Auction